dopaminw/PvZ-AtW-Docs/World Order.md

 Here's how the worlds in this game work.
 The continents (groups of areas) are unlocked in a linear fashion, while the areas within the continents can be unlocked in any order.
-Once you have cleared all areas in a continent, you can proceed to the next
+Once you have cleared all areas in a continent, you can proceed to the next.

+The worlds listed here are in the order they will be unlocked.

 * North America
   * Suburbia (the first world)
   * New York